Biden is heading to Europe. A king and a war are on his agenda

-WASHINGTON (AP) — President Joe Biden leaves on Sunday for Europe, where he will spend four days in three nations tending to alliances that have been tested by Russia’s invasion of Ukraine.
+WASHINGTON (AP) — President Joe Biden leaves on Sunday for Europe, where he will spend time in three nations tending to alliances that have been tested by Russia’s invasion of Ukraine.

-The first stop is London, where Biden will meet with King Charles III for the first time since he was crowned.
+After arriving at night in London, Biden will meet the next day with King Charles III for the first time since he was crowned.
 After that is the centerpiece of the trip, the NATO summit in Vilnius, Lithuania.
 Alliance leaders will debate the war and revise plans for dealing with Russian aggression.

-The final stop is in Helsinki, where Biden is expected to celebrate the expanding alliance, with Finland as the newest member of NATO.
+The final stop is in Helsinki, where Biden on Thursday is expected to celebrate the expanding alliance, with Finland as the newest member of NATO.

 His national security adviser, Jake Sullivan, said the trip would “showcase the president’s leadership on the world stage.”